webdev-dave/reddit-museum/README.md

 ## To Do List

+- make loading skeleton it's own component that changes based on a global redux isLoaded state (or experiment with useContext)
 - make localHostedVideo's and embeddedYoutubeVideo's stop playing automatically on scroll-away
 - fix post loading-container initial placement bug
 - get rid of any lag in embedGal transitions